 Legal Capacity and Estate Planning- How to Help Safeguard a Will from Future Litigation

-When a loved one grows older, their caretakers’ ever growing to-do list can become overwhelming.
+When a loved one grows older, their caretakers’ ever growing to-do list can be overwhelming.
 After dealing with the basic, everyday needs of an aging family member, it may sometimes be easy to overlook the fact that your loved one does not have a valid will.
 By not addressing this issue, the task of handling final affairs and estate distribution after their death becomes increasingly more difficult.
 If you are responsible for someone who is at risk for developing Alzheimer’s, dementia, or any other disease that can affect their mental capacity, it is important that you consult with an estate planning lawyer who can ensure that a proper will is drafted in accordance with the laws of the state of Florida.

 Florida courts have held that a will can be properly admitted to probate if the testator was competent at the time the will was executed.
 Jervis v.
 Tucker, 82 So.3d 126 (FL 4th DCA 2002).
 A testator will be found to have been competent if they possessed the ability to “mentally understand in a general way the nature and extent of the property to be disposed of, and the testator’s relation to those who would naturally claim a substantial benefit from the will, as well as a general understanding of the practical effect of the will as executed.”
 American Red Cross v.
 Estate of Haynsworth, 708 So.2d 602, 605 (FL 3rd DCA 1998).
 Florida courts will apply these standards and also evaluate the facts specific to a particular case in order to determine if a testator was of “sound mind” when they created the will.
 Estate planning lawyers play an important role in this process and have the responsibility of ensuring that the testator is legally competent at the time the will is created.